ZenML

 2. LangGraph

 LangGraph is a stateful orchestration framework.
-Every step writes a checkpoint you can rewind to or branch from, which means you can pause for human input and later resume without losing context.
+When compiled with a checkpointer, LangGraph saves graph state as checkpoints, which enables human-in-the-loop workflows, conversational memory, time-travel debugging, and fault-tolerant execution.
 Studio gives you a debugging view and integrates tightly with LangSmith for traces and evals.

 Features